 The subject parcel is located on an unimproved portion of Spray Avenue, a vacant street right-of-way without utilities.
-This project, as conditioned, would allow about 85 ft. of this street to be developed.
+However, it is directly adjacent to a lot on which the Commission approved the construction of a single family residence, and associated street extension, in October, 1996 (CDP No. 3-96-34, Archer).
+This project, as conditioned, would allow an additional 40 feet of the street extension approved by 3-96-34 to be developed.
 The Del Monte Beach vehicular access for both subdivisions and for public beach use is impeded by a single entrance off Del Monte Avenue and a narrow loop road system.
 However, the development of this residence by itself will have an insignificant impact on traffic volume.
-As discussed in the preceding findings this development site can be distinguished from the other interior Tract #2 dune parcels because of the close proximity (approx. 45 ft.) of existing street access and utilities.
+As discussed in the preceding findings this development site can be distinguished from the other interior Tract #2 dune parcels because of the close proximity of existing street access and utilities, as well as the fact that it is directly adjacent to a lot on which the construction of a single family residence and associated street improvements have been approved by the Commission.